Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

             Hint: Notice that the pattern here is that each time, the increase of the terms is also going up by one.
 The 2nd term is the first term + 1, the 3rd term is the 2nd term + 2, and so on.

         ???
 Success "Answer"
-            Now that you are armed with the power of `#!cpp while`, can you:

             ```cpp
             void main() {
                 int number = 1;